-The district's drug, alcohol and tobacco policy, rules and curriculum will be age-appropriate, reviewed annually, and updated as necessary to reflect current research.
+The district's drug, alcohol and tobacco policy, rules and curriculum will be age-appropriate, reviewed annually, and updated as necessary to reflect current research and Oregon's Health Education Academic Content Standards.

 Drug, alcohol, and tobacco prevention instruction will be integrated in the district's health education courses.
-Students not enrolled in health education shall receive such instruction through other programs.
-At least annually, all high school students shall receive such instruction.
-Instruction shall minimally meet the requirements set forth in Oregon Administrative Rules.
+Students not enrolled in health education shall receive such instruction through other designated programs.
+At least annually, all high school students, grades 9-12, shall receive such instruction about drug and alcohol prevention.
+Instruction shall minimally meet the requirements set forth in Oregon Administrative Rules and Statutes.

-The district will include information regarding the district's intervention and referral procedures, including those for drug-related medical emergencies in student/parent and staff handbooks.
+The district will include information regarding the district's intervention and referral procedures, including those for drug-related medical emergencies in student/parent/guardian and staff handbooks.